 Sandblasting has been used as a cleaning method since the 1870s.
 Benjamin Tilghman, an American inventor from Pennsylvania conceived of the concept of sandblasting and invented the first sand blasting machine.
 This first machine and concept paved the way for the use of sand blasting in a multitude of industries, including restoration, oil and gas, and ship building.

 Sandblasting quickly rose in popularity as an efficient method for cleaning surfaces, etching glass, and sharpening metal tools.
-While many different abrasive blasting media is used today, Tilghman’s method used silica sand.
+While many different abrasive blasting media and equipment types are used today, Tilghman’s method used silica sand.
 We now know that the sand used in this original process is deadly.

 Sandblasting and Silicosis